 Google Health diabetic retinopathy diagnosis

-A Google AI system capable of identifying diabetic retinopathy with 90 percent accuracy in the testing laboratory is significantly less effective in real-life.
+Released in November 2018, Google claimed the system was capable of identifying diabetic retinopathy with 90 percent accuracy in the testing laboratory.

-Developed by Google Health and tested at 11 clinics and hospitals in Thailand between November 2018 and August 2019, the system was said to perform at the equivalent level of a medical 'specialist'.
+Google's diabetic retinopathy system proved significantly less effective than it had claimed.
+Developed by Google Health and tested at 11 clinics and hospitals in Thailand between November 2018 and August 2019, the system was said to perform at the equivalent level of a medical 'specialist'.ย

 Some nurses also discouraged patients to participate in the study because due to concerns about costs and other issues.